Mar West

 Mar West is an album by American guitarist Tony Rice, released in 1980.
 It is credited to the Tony Rice Unit.

-Mar West was reissued in 1987 along with Still Inside as Devlin minus the song "Mar East".
+Mar West was reissued in 1987 along with Still Inside as Devlin, minus the song "Mar East".

+Critical reception

+The Florida Times-Union deemed the album "jazz-heavy spacegrass."

 Track listing

 All songs by Tony Rice unless otherwise indicated.